 Go into almost any Christian bookstore in America in June, and you will find an abundance of material emblazoned with the words of Jeremiah 29:11.
 Just as John 3:16 has become the most well-known verse in the Bible, Jeremiah 29:11 has become the most well-known ‘graduation’ verse.
 Yet looking at the current conditions for orphans aging out or “graduating” from their child-care homes or facilities, this verse remains largely unrealized.
 God’s plans are being thwarted amongst one of the most vulnerable populations on earth, yet few seem aware of the crisis (and its magnitude).

-Te grim and present plight of aging-out orphans exists because the problem is complex.
+The grim and present plight of aging-out orphans exists because the problem is complex.
 If it was a simple problem to fix, it would have been ‘repaired’ long ago.
 But no matter the entangled and varied issues, these are human beings who deserve better.
 Created in the image of God (Genesis 1:26), Jeremiah reminds us they were designed for a destiny much different than what is currently experienced by most.
 The biblical parable of the lost sheep makes clear the infinite value of each person.
 This is where Kingdom theology begins- recognizing the worth inherent in every human (Grigg,, 1994).

 (Difficult worth tackling…use a quote by Mandela or someone) "Recognize that the world is hungry for action, not words.
 Act with courage and vision.”

+Global Analysis

 In the USA, 26,000 orphan and foster care youth “age out” of care annually and America’s handling of this precious resource is far from ideal (Livingston, 2013).
 By the time these youth “graduate” from care, 20 percent of them do not hold a high school diploma or GED (Park, 2015), and more than one-third to one-half of them are homeless within 18 months (Joel Home, 2015; Reilly, 2003).
 81 percent of the males and 59 percent of the females are arrested by the age of 23 or 24 (Park, 2015).
 Within 4 years of leaving, 50 percent admit to using illegal drugs, and only 17 percent are self-supporting and not claiming public assistance (Rogers, 2011).